Expand your organization into Ghana, even if you don’t have a Ghanaian entity

 Establishing a Ghana benefits system for employees can be difficult.
 With a different language and a unique set of employment laws, building a comprehensive and compliant benefits system can take a long time and come at significant cost.

-At New Horizons, we specialize in building and running Ghanaian employee benefits systems.
+At Horizons, we specialize in building and running Ghanaian employee benefits systems.
 We’ll handle everything, using our experience to ensure you are ready to commence your Ghana operation as quickly as possible.